Mayian: Choora

-Batna
+Batna/ Vatna

-In the Batna rite, the couple's families rub yellow turmeric paste upon their legs, face, and arms while sitting on a patri (a special red board with embroidery) below a red cloth held by four women.
+In the Batna/ Vatna rite, the couple's families rub yellow turmeric paste upon their legs, face, and arms while sitting on a patri (a special red board with embroidery) below a red cloth held by four women.
 This is done to cleanse and balance the body for married life.

 Jaggo

 In the Jaggo ceremony, the family dances and sings on the road in front and around the beautifully decorated wedding home.
 Jaggo is held in the last hours of the night.
 Copper vessels called "gaffers" are decorated with divas (clay lamps), filled with mustard oil, and lit.
 The bride/bridegroom's maternal aunt (mammi) carries it on her head, and another lady carries a long stick with bells, which she shakes.
 The ladies then go into other friends' and families' homes to be welcomed with sweets and drinks.
 They dance there and move on.
 It is a solemn ceremony filled with joy, dancing, fireworks, and food.
-The Ladies Sangeet (Ladies' Night of Singing) and mehndi might follow the mayian and dinner.
+The Ladies Sangeet (Ladies' Night of Singing) and mehndi party might follow the mayian and dinner.